 whatNerd's Expectations for Writers

 We only publish original content and will not re-publish articles that have already been published elsewhere.
 We retain the copyrights on all articles published on whatNerd, and we do not allow our articles to be re-published.

-whatNerd articles should be between 800 and 1,200 words.
+whatNerd articles should be at least 800 words.
 Contributors are expected to pitch and submit at least 1 article per month.

 What makes a good whatNerd article?